 Symptoms of Post Acute Withdrawal Syndrome

 Many believe their addiction symptoms should be over once the drug is out of their system.
 Unfortunately, post-acute withdrawal syndrome (PAWS) affects recovery for many people.
-PAWS generally has similar physical and psychological effects as acute withdrawal, although the degree to which these symptoms are experienced tends to fluctuate over time.
-It is essential to understand that PAWS can involve cravings and the temptation to resume drug use for months or even years after quitting.
-However, these uncomfortable physical and psychological symptoms subside as time goes on.
+PAWS can cause physical and psychological effects that are similar to the symptoms of acute withdrawal.
+However, the severity of these symptoms may vary over time.

 Protracted Withdrawal Symptoms

 PAWS and protracted withdrawal symptoms are synonyms.
-Protracted withdrawal is defined as “…the presence of substance-specific signs and symptoms common to acute withdrawal but persisting beyond the generally expected acute withdrawal timeframes” by the Substance Abuse and Mental Health Services Administration.
+Protracted withdrawal is defined as “…the presence of substance-specific signs and symptoms common to acute withdrawal but persisting beyond the generally expected acute withdrawal timeframes” by the Substance Abuse and Mental Health Services Administration (SAMHSA).

 Every individual’s Ativan withdrawal timeline will differ depending on factors such as metabolism, Ativan dosage, how long Ativan was taken and the Ativan taper schedule used.